-As a journalist or news publisher, you either fight for reforms to have us all pay for public service journalism as citizens or you innovate the product and evolve on the free market.
+As a journalist or news publisher, you either fight for reforms to have us all pay for public service journalism — or you innovate your product and distribution model.
 Both are viable strategies.

-If nothing else, maybe consider hiring a PR professional?
-Strategic communications might prove to be an essential ingredient when it comes to reporting the news in the future.
+If nothing else, maybe also consider hiring a PR professional?
+Strategic communications might prove to be an essential business ingredient when it comes to reporting the news in the future.

 - You can download our thesis here (in Swedish), winner of the PRECIS award 2003.